Rajasthan Travel Guide: Your Complete Trip Planning Resource

 Shopping is a highlight in Rajasthan.
 Local markets are overflowing with handicrafts:

-- Jaipur: Known for gemstones (think Jaipur’s famous sapphires and rubies), Kundan jewelry, block-printed fabrics, embroidered leather mojari shoes and Rajasthani textiles.
-Explore Johari Bazaar (jewelry), Bapu Bazaar (fabric & shoes) and Nehru Bazaar.
+- Jaipur: Known for gemstones, Kundan jewelry, block-printed fabrics, embroidered leather mojari shoes and Rajasthani textiles.
+Explore Johari Bazaar, Bapu Bazaar and Nehru Bazaar.

-- Jodhpur: The Clock Tower market is great for spices (turmeric, red chili, cumin), antique home decor, and bright bandhani textiles.
-Leather work (bags, jackets) and silver jewelry are also common finds.
+- Jodhpur: The Clock Tower market is great for spices, antique home decor, and bright bandhani textiles.
+Leather work and silver jewelry are also common finds.

-- Udaipur: Famous for delicate miniature paintings (on paper or marble), colorful tie-dye fabrics, and high-quality silver jewelry.
+- Udaipur: Famous for delicate miniature paintings, colorful tie-dye fabrics, and high-quality silver jewelry.
 Hathipole Bazaar and Chandpole Bazaar have a good selection.

 Transportation & Tips

 - Getting Around Cities: Rickshaws and cycle-rickshaws are common for short trips; agree on a fare upfront.
-In Jaipur and Jodhpur you can also hire auto-rickshaws (often with meters).
+In Jaipur and Jodhpur you can also hire auto-rickshaws.

 - Currency: ATMs are widespread in cities.
 Pushkar and villages may have limited facilities.
 Carry some cash for bazaar shopping and tips.